How to Budget for a Road Trip

 Road trips don't have to be expensive if you follow these budgeting tips and tools.

 Americans are rediscovering the joys of a classic road trip in droves, with 59 percent of families in a recent VRBO survey saying they’re planning to get behind the wheel on vacation in the near future.
+Some people like to go on spur-of-the-moment-trips, while others like to use an American road trip guide to help them plan.
 Road trips not only let you slow down, see the scenery, and explore new areas, but they also offer a respite from pricey airline tickets and all the costs associated with a flying vacation, including car rentals, airport shuttles, and long term parking.

 However, you do need to plan ahead to be able to create a road trip budget whether you’re traversing the country in a Route 66 road trip or traveling around Big Sur so you can keep costs low.
 Some things to keep in mind include fuel prices, vacation rentals, RV and camping site fees, food costs, and admission tickets.
 Here’s everything you need to figure out how much your road trip will cost and create your road trip budget.

 Gas prices and tolls